 The health, safety and well-being of our Four Villages’ clients, staff, volunteers and community is our top priority.
 During this phase of the provincial framework, the safety measures we currently have in place for our clients and staff continue to fully and effectively serve us.

 When possible, all of our providers continue to offer telephone or video appointments.
 In-person visits are available if needed.

 We are following the lead of Canadian and Provincial public health authorities and we are taking all appropriate measures to ensure our centres are safe and that we have existing plans and training protocols in place to ensure they stay that way.

 We continue to monitor for developments very closely at this important time.

-If you are coming to Four Villages, please bring and wear your own mask if you have one available to you.
+If you are coming to Four Villages, please wear a mask.